What’s better than one large source of income?

 - British American Tobacco (ticker: BTI)

 - Healthpeak Properties (ticker: PEAK) – As a real estate investment trust (REIT), Healthpeak has to pay out 90% of its income to shareholders.

 This is income you make from lending your money out.

-This could be interest paid in the form of bond, a certificate of deposit (CD), peer-to-peer lending, mortgage lending, hard money lending, or anything else.
+This could be interest paid in the form of bond, a certificate of deposit (CD), mortgage lending, hard money lending, or anything else.